Recommended Shogi Tsume-Shogi(Shogi problem,Shogi puzzle) Learning Sites!!

 Inside this site, there’s a collection called "Shogi Zuko."
 It’s been said that if you can solve all of these on your own, you’ll reach a professional level of Tsume-Shogi skill.
 Even for a Shogi Wars 6-dan, it’s said to take about 3 to 5 years of daily effort.
 And that’s just for one book.

 There are about 30 to 50 of these "books" in total.
 In other words, you can’t solve them unless you have non-human level Tsume-Shogi ability.
 Since I’m weak and think it’s a waste of time, I have zero intention of solving even a single one.
-If you want to waste your life, be my guest.
-You might finish them all if you repeat your life about 100 times... maybe.
+I'm not even going to try, as I know for a fact I can't solve them with my current skill level.
+I might finish them all if i repeat my life about 100 times... maybe.

 Summary